joehewett/super-simple-blog/posts/augmentation-and-absorbtion.md

 thumbnail: '/img/blog/thumbnail6.png'
 ---

+### The road ahead

+In the following, I'll make the case that although we live in a time of dramatic uncertainty, we need to develop our systems with the understanding that the quantity and quality of intelligence on our planet is going to increase.
+In this world, well designed systems will be enhanced, others will be augmented, and the remainder will be absorbed.

 We stand here on the dawn of a new age of escaped genies destined (absent defeaters) to never return to their lamp.
 And the genies are becoming more powerful on a daily basis.
-In this world, what can a startup founder be certain of beyond the graphs going up and to the right?
+In this world, what can an employee, a CEO or a startup founder be certain of?
+Being at the base of any exponential (or at least a sigmoid with a long runway ahead) casts a lot of doubts of almost anything we can say about the future, and this is especially true when the exponential relates to the quantity and quality of intelligence in the world.

-There's a sentiment in startup circles that one should be building with an understanding that we might be at the base of an exponential, or at least a sigmoid with a lot of juice left in the tank.
-That's all well and good, but what does it mean for our budding biologically-based entrepreneur embarking on their journey?

-# Assume intelligence
+Accepting this premise is one thing, but understanding how we can best navigate this world is another.

+### Why assume intelligence?

 Those with a modicum of [situational awareness](https://situational-awareness.ai/) will have noticed that the Scaling Laws seem to be holding, the clusters seem to be getting bigger, the models keep getting better and the benchmarks are collapsing.